Finland Seeks Loophole to Avoid Writing Off and Continuing to Operate Hundreds of Russian Freight Cars

 Open wagon "BAM"

-According to experts at the VIS Suomen Kiskokalustetehdas Oy plant (a subsidiary of the German concern VIS Verkehrs Industrie Systeme), the country needs at least 800 cars.
+According to experts at the VIS Suomen Kiskokalustetehdas Oy plant (a subsidiary of the German concern VIS Verkehrs Industrie Systeme), the country needs at least 800 wagons.
 However, Finland will not be able to provide such a volume of production in the shortest possible time.
-And the transfer of cars from the EU is impossible due to the difference in track gauge.
+And the transfer of wagons from the EU is impossible due to the difference in track gauge.

-How Many Cars Can Be Produced in the Country?
+How Many Wagons Can Be Produced in the Country?

-CEO of VIS Suomen Kiskokalustetehdas Oy, Jari Lappalainen, stated that the company could open a car production facility in Finland for their transfer to local railway carriers for lease.
+Jari Lappalainen, CEO of VIS Suomen Kiskokalustetehdas Oy, said that the company could open a wagon production facility in Finland for their transfer to local railway carriers for lease.

-We could produce up to 100 cars per year for the needs of the woodworking, metallurgical, and chemical industries.
+We could produce up to 100 wagons per year for the needs of the woodworking, metallurgical and chemical industries.

 Jari Lappalainen, CEO of VIS Suomen Kiskokalustetehdas Oy